Tom Kruse (mailman): The Birdsville Track and The Back of Beyond

 In 1936 Henry Edgar (Harry) Ding (1907–1976) bought the mail contract from John Penna, and Kruse began his first run on 1 January of that year.
 Kruse bought the mail contract in 1947.
 He sold the contract in 1963.

 Kruse worked the Birdsville Track mail run from 1936 to 1957, driving his Leyland Badger truck.
 He delivered mail and other supplies including general stores, fuel and medicine to remote stations from Marree in north-west South Australia to Birdsville in far western Queensland, some 325 mi away.
-Each trip would take two weeks and Tom regularly had to manage break-downs, flooding creeks and rivers, and getting bogged in desert dunes.
+Each trip would take two weeks and Kruse regularly had to manage break-downs, flooding creeks and rivers, and getting bogged in desert dunes.

-Tom Kruse came to fame with the release of John Heyer's documentary The Back of Beyond in 1954.
+Kruse came to fame with the release of John Heyer's documentary The Back of Beyond in 1954.
 While the film follows a "typical" journey made by Kruse, showing the various people he met along the Track and the sorts of obstacles he faced, this particular journey was closely scripted and includes a number of re-enactments and a 'lost children' story.
 John Heyer had undertaken a research trip with Kruse earlier.
 Shooting on the film began in late 1952.
 He was appointed MBE in 1955.

 The Leyland Badger

 Kruse abandoned the truck on Pandie Pandie Station near Birdsville in 1957.
 It was located in the desert in 1986 during the Jubilee Mail Run re-enactment, and retrieved in 1993.
-A group of enthusiasts led by Neil Weidenbach, with the help of Tom, fully restored the Badger between 1996 and 1999.
-The truck was gifted by Tom and Valma to the people of Australia and is now on display in the National Motor Museum, at Birdwood in the Adelaide Hills.
+A group of enthusiasts led by Neil Weidenbach, with the help of Kruse, fully restored the Badger between 1996 and 1999.
+The truck was gifted by Kruse and Valma to the people of Australia and is now on display in the National Motor Museum, at Birdwood in the Adelaide Hills.
 It is one of the featured vehicles in the National Motor Museum's installation Sunburnt Country, Icons of Australian Motoring.